KurtWink/Simba_Basic/README.md

     def Do(self, jQ):
         """
-            :param jObj: The jQuery collection that will be edited
+            :param jObj: The JSON collection that will be edited
-            :return: The zero inserted jQuery list
+            :return: The zero inserted JSON list
-			This method zeros data in a subset timerange within a set of jQuery Data
+			This method zeros data in a subset timerange within a set of JSON Data
         """
         epo = jQ['epocCheck']
         jObj = jQ['dataSet']